 Venezuela debuts new banknotes amid soaring inflation

-Venezuelans are standing in long ATM lines to take out new, larger-denominated bills that President Nicolas Maduro hopes will help stabilize the crisis-wracked economy.
-Maduro last month said he was scrapping circulation of the most-used 100-bolivar note and replacing it with new bills ranging from 500 to 20,000 bolivars.
+Venezuelans stood in long ATM lines Monday to take out new, larger-denominated bills that President Nicolas Maduro hopes will help stabilize the crisis-wracked economy.
+A man shows a new bank note of 5,000 Bolivars outside a bank in Caracas, Venezuela, Monday, Jan.
+16, 2017.

 Discussions